Tresre/l/.github/ISSUE_TEMPLATE/link-template.md

 ---
-name: Link Template
+name: Shorten a Link
-about: Link Guidelines
+about: Want a link shortened?
+Use this!
 title: "[Link To Be Shortened]"
 labels: ''
 assignees: ''